 Inflammation Resolution for Dogs

-• The “best” approach is usually layered: routine, diet stability, movement, and daily support.
+• The best approach is layered: routine, diet stability, movement, and consistent daily support.

-• Skin and ears can reflect slow recovery; consistent support may reduce “sticky” flare patterns.
+• Skin and ears reflect slow recovery: steady support may reduce "sticky" flare patterns.

-• Medication decisions stay with your veterinarian; supplements should be compatible and monitored.
+• Medication stays with your vet: any supplement should be compatible and monitored, especially alongside NSAIDs.

-• Quality signals include transparency, tolerance, and a formula built for daily use.
+• Quality signals matter: transparency, tolerance, and a formula built for daily use beat a single-ingredient bet.

 A Calmer Baseline: Understanding Inflammation Resolution in Everyday Dogs